 7. Can FCA be used for any mode of transportation?

-– Yes, FCA can be used for any mode of transportation, including air, sea, road, rail, and multimodal transport.
+– No, FCA can be used for air mode of transportation only.

 8. Can FCA be used for containerized shipments?